climaticzoning/simzoning/Documentation/Inputfile_simzoning.md

   - Boolean: 1 (=yes) or 0 (=no)
   - Usage: User option to run simulations with all-weather files, or just a defined number.
 This option is usefull for testing.
   - Example: "run_simulations_with_all_climates": 1,

+ *  jmin
+    - Integer
+    - Usage: User option to run simulations with specific weather files from a list. jmin is a number indicating the first weather file used for simulation from all selected weather files, and Maxi_Num_of_climates_for_simulation is a number indicating the last one.
+This option  will be used if the parameter run_simulations_with_all_climates is set to 0.
+It is usefull to complete time-consuming simulations and to perform tests.
+    - Example: "jmin": 1,

+  *  Maxi_Num_of_climates_for_simulation
+     - Integer
+     - Usage: User option to run simulations with specific weather files from a list.
+Maxi_Num_of_climates_for_simulation is a number indicating the last weather file from a list used for simulation.
+This option  will be used if the parameter run_simulations_with_all_climates is set to 0.
+It is usefull to complete time-consuming simulations and to perform tests.
+     - Example: "Maxi_Num_of_climates_for_simulation": 5,

 <table style="table-layout: fixed; width: 40%">

 <thead>